DOCA Pipeline Language Runtime Controller Gateway SHM Application Guide

 dplp4c.sh --target doca --odir /tmp/gateway_shm_out gateway_shm.p4Info

 Because this application relies on the Shared Memory (SHM) Interface, it is mandatory for the application to run directly on the DPU .
-Therefore, the compiler's output must be copied into the DPU's file system (e.g.,
+Therefore, the compiler's output must be copied from the x86 host to the DPU's file system (e.g.,

 /tmp/gateway_shm_out) before compiling the application